AleksanderTyc/GettingAndCleaningDataCourseProject/codebook.md

 #### activity_label
 Read as the second column from `activity_labels.txt`.
 Describes activity in human-readable form.
 There is no modification performed on the source value.
-This variable is saved on output file.
+This variable is merged to `dt.data` data table by activity id and saved on output file.

 #### activity_id
 Primary key on `activity_labels.txt`.
 Foreign key on `y_` datasets.
-Then merged to `dt.data` data table.
-Used to obtain human-readable activity labels.
+Used to merge activity labels to measures data to obtain human-readable activity descriptions.
 There is no modification performed on the source value.
 All input records are included when labels are joined to `dt.data` on `activity_id` (outer join).

 ## Output